Lukman Olaonipekun

-Lukman Olaonipekun popularly known as Lukesh is a Nigerian photojournalist born on December 7, 1975, in Itesiwaju Local Government, Oyo State, Nigeria.
+Lukman Olaonipekun, popularly known as Lukesh, is a Nigerian documentary photographer born on December 7, 1975, in Itesiwaju Local Government, Oyo State, Nigeria.
 He began his photography career in 1998.
-Olaonipekun is the official personal photographer to the former governor of Lagos State Babatunde Fashola SAN who recently became Minister Power, Works and Housing under the new administration.
+Olaonipekun is the official personal photographer to the former governor of Lagos State Babatunde Fashola SAN who went on to become Nigeria's Minister Power, Works and Housing between 2015 and 2023.

-About
+Career

+Lukman is one of Nigeria's pioneering political photographer, standing at the forefront of Nigeria's visual documentation tradition.
+He boasts of an archive of about seven million images with extensive visual records of governance spanning official engagements, policy milestones and the human dimensions of leadership.

-In 2003, he became the personal photographer to Honourable Idowu Obasa, the Onigbongbo Local Government Chairman in Ikeja, Lagos and just three years later, he became the personal photographer of the Governor of the State, His Excellency Babatunde Fashola.
+In 2003, he became the personal photographer to Honourable Idowu Obasa, the Onigbongbo Local Government Chairman in Ikeja, Lagos and just three years later, he became the personal photographer of the Governor of the State, His Excellency Babatunde Fashola in 2006.